The Story of Phillip

 If Phillip's parents had known when he was small what they knew at the conclusion of his training program, he probably wouldn't have had the learning disabilities.

-Phillip's father, Dennis Dunn, was concerned that other children were having the same problems - problems that didn't have to happen.
-Dunn, a partner in Dunn & Hargitt, was in the publishing business.
-It was a logical step to develop a monthly newsletter to tell parents all about early childhood development, how to ensure that proper development takes place, and why early learning experiences are important for future learning.
-Mr. Dunn engaged child development experts from across the country to write the newsletter which now covers the first six years of growth.
+Phillip's father, Dennis Dunn, was concerned that other children were having the same problems ‐‐ problems that didn't have to happen.
+He decided to develop a monthly newsletter to tell parents about early childhood development, how to ensure that proper development takes place, and why early learning experiences are important for future learning.

 And so, in 1971, Growing Child began.
-Growing Child has touched the lives of many thousands of parents and their children since then.
+Growing Child has touched the lives of millions of parents and their children since then.